schahriar/supertask-cluster/README.md

 npm install supertask-cluster
 ```

+# Features
+- Automatic Cluster & Worker creation
+- Cluster Monitoring, Worker resurrection
+- Bidirectional argument passing and results from Master to Worker and vice versa.
+- Processing & Compilation of function or JS source on Workers with minimal effort. (uses NodeJS VM no interpreters or parsers)
+- Buffer upload mechanism and Buffer references as arguments
+- Entirely written in JS and fully based on NodeJS core modules where possible

 # Usage
 Create a new shared task with a unique name and distribute it to all available Workers (one per core).
 Note that a unique name is required for every task.
 ```javascript